vpalnati77/ie1-basic-stats/README.md

 5. Run `ant clean` whenever you want to clean up the project (i.e., delete all generated files).

 #### How to run Basic Statistics from the terminal:
+change to readme file here for 520 hw additional change to file for hw
 1. After building the project (i.e., running `ant compile`), run: `java -cp bin BasicStats`.
 The application's GUI will show up.

 #### Program features: